Seances (film): Production history

 Seances grew out of Maddin’s Hauntings project.
 Noah Cowan, a former director of the Toronto International Film Festival, told Maddin "he didn’t think it was possible to make art on the Internet", which "reminded [Maddin] of what people said about cinema when it was starting out, when the moviolas and kinetoscopes were considered artless novelties."

 Maddin began with the idea of “shooting adaptations of lost films” and originally conceived the project as making “title-for-title remakes of specific lost films” but altered this plan in favour of producing original material as the project developed.
 Maddin completed 11 films to show as installation loops for Noah Cowan and the Toronto International Film Festival’s Bell Lightbox theatre for this 2010 Hauntings project.

 At the SXSW 2012 festival, Maddin announced that he had begun production on the Seances project, for which he would shoot one hundred short films within a hundred-day span, at locations in Canada, France, and the United States.
 However, Maddin abandoned this approach to the project to focus more fully on original script creation, partnering with writers Evan Johnson and Robert Kotyk, with additional writing by Maddin’s wife Kim Morgan and American poet John Ashbery.

 Maddin and Johnson also co-directed and shot, concurrently, a feature film titled The Forbidden Room, with the same writers.
 Although often misreported as the same project, The Forbidden Room “is a feature film with its own separate story and stars” while “Seances will be an interactive Internet project.”
 Many of the actors in Seances also appear in The Forbidden Room.

 Algorithmic storytelling

 Each viewer sees a unique film.
 Software designed by Halifax-based Nickel Media utilizes an algorithm to create the narrative from scenes shot by Maddin, to form a 10- to 13-minute film, each with a unique title.
 The number of films ensures "hundreds of billions of unique permutations."

 Launch

-Seances was launched on April 14, online and as part of Tribeca Film Festival’s Storyscapes program.
+On April 14, 2016, Seances was launched online as part of Tribeca Film Festival's Storyscapes program.